Atomic Wallet Coin (AWC) Price Reaches $1.78

-Atomic Wallet Coin (CURRENCY:AWC) traded down 10.5% against the dollar during the one day period ending at 23:00 PM E.T. on April 3rd.
-One Atomic Wallet Coin coin can currently be bought for $1.78 or 0.00003058 BTC on cryptocurrency exchanges.
-Over the last week, Atomic Wallet Coin has traded up 2.1% against the dollar.
-Atomic Wallet Coin has a total market cap of $18.84 million and $97,381.00 worth of Atomic Wallet Coin was traded on exchanges in the last 24 hours.
+Atomic Wallet Coin (CURRENCY:AWC) traded down 10.5% against the U.S. dollar during the 24 hour period ending at 23:00 PM E.T. on April 3rd.
+Atomic Wallet Coin has a total market cap of $18.84 million and $97,381.00 worth of Atomic Wallet Coin was traded on exchanges in the last day.
+One Atomic Wallet Coin coin can now be bought for about $1.78 or 0.00003058 BTC on major cryptocurrency exchanges.
+During the last seven days, Atomic Wallet Coin has traded 2.1% higher against the U.S. dollar.

 - XRP (XRP) traded 4.8% lower against the dollar and now trades at $0.60 or 0.00001038 BTC.